millaenielsen/imaging-biomarkers/README.md

 ## Repository

 This repo contains three .ipynb files.
-The file entiled classifcation.ipynb contains multiple parts the first of which is specifically for use in converting the matlab data files into a useable format, in this case numpy arrays using the h5py package.
+The file entiled classifcation.ipynb contains multiple parts the first of which is specifically for use in converting the matlab data files into a usable format, in this case numpy arrays using the h5py package.
 The latter part of this file works to fit XGBoost for classfication between three stages in Alzheimer's development producing various models based on different subsets of the imaging data.

 The other two files are for using ResNet18-3d for feature extraction on the dataset and MedicalNet Resnet-50 using their pretrained weights.
 MedicalNet and its details can be found here: https://github.com/Tencent/MedicalNet